top of page

 What is it all about?

-Trailblazer Adventure Camps provide goal-driven, therapeutic respite experiences for children and
+Trailblazer Adventure Respite provides goal-driven, therapeutic respite experiences for children and

 young people.
-Each camp is designed to foster independence, build social capacity, and support
+Each camp is designed to develop independence, build social capacity, and support

 emotional wellbeing through structured adventure-based activities.

-thrive—not just building memories, but meaningful progress toward their NDIS goals.
+building memories, but meaningful progress toward their individual goals.

 Participant Outcomes